42juododranoel/doebus/README.md

 Each Python developer should be aware of Python standard library utilities.
 Below is a list of most important once in my experience:

-Each developer should learn the following standard library packages:

 * `string` — common character lists, such as `ABCDEFGHIJKLMNOPQRSTUVWXYZ` and others

 * `re` — regular expressions (`sub`, `findall`, etc)